amanking/amanking-ruhoh-blog/posts/from-practitioner-to-coach-i.md

 > We are done coaching a team when team members are capable of coaching others.

 The above is indicative of the skills, mindset, and experiences picked up by team members.
 On the ground, not every team member will reach the same level at the same time, and while many may progress as practitioners, they may not make good coaches.
 Coaching does not come naturally to everyone, not even to long-time practitioners.
 One needs certain qualities and skills that require further grooming.
-We'll talk about this in more detail later.
+We will talk about this in more detail later.
 For now let us assume we can get good coaches out of a coached team.

 *How can producing internal coaches benefit Agile transformation?*
 ------------------------------

-Let us look at a simple illustration.
+Here is a simple illustration.

-Fincorp Ltd is an organization looking at Agile transformation.
+FakeFincorp Ltd is an organization looking at Agile transformation.
 They have multiple co-located teams.
 They hire an Agile Coach, named <span style="color:orange">Jake</span>, to help them on their Agile journey.

 Note: in the diagrams below, the <span style="color:orange">orange</span> circle represents the external coach; the <span style="color:blue">blue</span> circles represent team members; the <span style="color:#0C0">green</span> circles represent team members who are ready to transition into a coaching role.